SWR-MoIP/VideoIPath-Automation-Tool/README.md

 </p>

 <p>
-  ✅ <strong>[After release] Contribute via pull requests:</strong> If you want to implement a fix or a new feature yourself, feel free to fork the repository and submit a pull request.
+  ✅ <strong>Contribute via pull requests:</strong> If you want to implement a fix or a new feature yourself, feel free to fork the repository and submit a pull request.
   ➝ <a href="https://github.com/SWR-MoIP/VideoIPath-Automation-Tool/fork">Fork the Repository</a>
 </p>